 - Reviewing bottled water product labeling

-The International Bottled Water Association (IBWA) maintains a strict Bottled Water Code of Practice for its members.6 DS Services of America, Inc. is an IBWA member and meets or exceeds their quality requirements by complying with the following standards:
+The International Bottled Water Association (IBWA) maintains a strict Bottled Water Code of Practice for its members.6 As a member of IBWA, Alhambra meets or exceeds these bottled drinking water quality standards, by complying with the following requirements:

 - Adherence to the Hazard Analysis and Critical Control Points (HACCP) Program